 Other tips for self-care include:

-- Try to eat 6 small meals a day.
+- Try to eat 5 to 6 small meals a day.
 It might be easier to breathe when your stomach is not full.

 - Do not drink a lot of liquid before or while eating your meals.